emsflynn/Data-Analytics-Portfolio/Excel/README.md

 This is also an assignment I did when I first started university, it was a group project.
 It was on Descriptive Statistics.It included analysis of:
  - bivariate descriptive techniques and statistics.
  - univariate descriptive techniques and statistics.

+## Pokemon Dataset
+I analysed a pokemon dataset.
+I calculated the Z-scores of the different pokemon's heights as I thought this was the easiest thing to analyse and it would be of interest to me.